WiktorJ/ar4_hand_eye_calibration/README.md

 # AR4 Hand Eye Calibration

 Performs hand-eye calibration between a camera and the Annin Robotics AR4 robotic arm, and validates calibration results.
-An Intel RealSense camera is used as an example, but any camera can be substituted.
+An DepthAI camera is used as an example, but any camera can be substituted.
 Tested with ROS 2 Jazzy on Ubuntu 24.

 [![Hand-Eye Calibration Demo](http://img.youtube.com/vi/w3tWKYnLL98/0.jpg)](https://youtu.be/w3tWKYnLL98)